Benjacho/belongs-to-many-field-nova/README.md

 }
 ```

+### Please Note

+In the model you want to attach, you must have a column called "name".
+The name column of your model is what determines the labels on the Multi-Select field.

 ### Todo

 Only display onforms by default, implement validations, implement custom rules

 ### Contributing

 -Pull Requests
 -Issues
 -Contact me: christianbfc97@gmail.com